xyin-anl/MapsTorch/README.md

 - Spectra volume data in `MAPS/mca_arr` group
 - Integrated spectra array in `MAPS/int_spec` group

-An example dataset is provided in the `assets` folder.
-We recommend using [H5Web](https://h5web.panosc.eu/) to view HDF5 files.

 For numpy array data, use the `create_dataset` function in `mapstorch.io`: